shan-alexander/data-engineering/SQL_CTE_ASSERT.md

 )
 -- select * from final_output limit 100

-assert(
-  select count(*) > 1000 AND
+-- here I show an example of stacking multiple asserts, but it would be more helpful -- to separate these into different asserts with unique messages, so that troubleshooting -- is easier, ie so you can more easily identify which condition failed. assert( select count(*) > 1000 AND
   COUNTIF(page_id IS NULL) = 0 AND